-Ken-David Masur and his wife, pianist Melinda Lee Masur, are founders and Artistic Directors of the Chelsea Music Festival, an annual two-week long multi-media production of music, art, and cuisine which in June, 2018 presented its 9th season, “Bach 333,” in New York.
-Its productions are varied and internationally themed, always including premieres of new works by young and established composers — a celebration of the arts and senses called a “gem of a series” by the New York Times, which frequently features the Festival amongst its Best Classical picks of the season.
+Ken-David Masur and his wife, pianist Melinda Lee Masur, are founders and Artistic Directors of the Chelsea Music Festival, an annual summer festival of music, art, and cuisine which just presented its 10th season in New York in June, 2019 in programs celebrating the 200th birthday of Clara Schumann.
+Its productions are varied and internationally themed, always including premieres of new works by young and established composers — a celebration of the arts and senses called a “gem of a series” by The New York Times, which frequently features the Festival amongst its Best Classical picks of the season.

 Ken-David Masur has made recent recordings with the English Chamber Orchestra and violinist Fanny Clamagirand, and with the Stavanger Symphony.
 As founding Music Director of the Bach Society Orchestra and Chorus at Columbia University, he toured Germany and released a critically acclaimed album of symphonies and cantatas by W.F.
 Bach, C.P.E.
 Bach and J.S.
 Bach.
 WQXR, New York’s classical music station, named Masur’s recording with the Stavanger Symphony of Gisle Kverndokk’s Symphonic Dances one of “The Best New Classical Releases of July 2018”.
 Masur received a Grammy nomination from the Latin Recording Academy in the category Best Classical Album of the Year for his work as a producer of the album “Salon Buenos Aires.”